Viennese Singing Sisters: History

 In March 1934, according to the recollection of Werner Doege of the Harmony Boys, the group toured Switzerland.

-In February 1935, according to the magazine A Noite, the group performed at the Cassino da Urca in Rio de Janeiro, Argentina.
+In February 1935, according to the magazine A Noite, the group performed at the Cassino da Urca in Rio de Janeiro, Brazil.
 In March 1935, it recorded two songs in Milan.

 In 1936, the group appeared in the Brazilian film Noches carioca.

 In 1937 and 1938, the group appeared in two short films made by British Pathé: The Coconut Grove – Cabaret Time After Midnight (soundtrack lost) (The Coconut Grove was a London nightclub), and Viennese Singing Sisters.
 British Pathé have uploaded the song "Memories of Chopin" from Viennese Singing Sisters to their YouTube channel; the group then contained only six members.
 "Memories of Chopin" is a vocal arrangement, in German, of Chopin's Étude Op.
 10, No. 3 in E flat for solo piano.
 In 1938, the group toured Argentina.
 In September – November 1938, the group appeared in three episodes of the BBC Television programme Cabaret; in the first as The Viennese Singing Sisters, and in the other two as The Six Viennese Singing Sisters.
 In November 1938, the group gave a 20-minute performance broadcast by two BBC regional radio stations, as The Viennese Singing Sisters.

 By early 1939, the group had disbanded.
 Some of them were Jewish, or were married to Jews.
 In 1938, Austria was incorporated into Nazi Germany by the Anschluss, and they could no longer safely perform there.
 Some members relocated to Argentina, some to the United States of America.

 In the 1940s, some of the members who had relocated to Argentina formed a group called Singing Babies, and toured Argentina and Bolivia.
 That group may have contained only two or three of the original members..
 A history of the group was published in 2015 by Karsten Lehl, Wolfgang Schneidereit, Andreas Wellen, Josef Westner: Die Singing Babies.
 Eine Spurensuche.
 In: Fox auf 78, Sammlermagazin (Nr.
 28), 2015.
 S. 52-59.